Baptist Lui Ming Choi Secondary School: Student union

 The Baptist Lui Ming Choi Secondary School Student Union (also known as BLMCSSSU or LMCSU) has the longest history in its sort among schools in the East New Territories.
 Formed in 1983, the students' union has been playing a key role in students' activities, as well as external involvement.
 Departments of the Union organise ranges of programme and activity to enhance learning experience and campus life.
 It also connects the student population with other schools' fellows through joint schools functions and friendly dialogues.

 The Union is a democratic organisation which consists of two main bodies: the Executive Committee, which is the cabinet executing mandated power, and the Representative Council, holding power of amending the Constitution of the Union, passing working plans, budgets, approving reports, debate and vote on Committee proposals.
 In principle, the Committee and the Council cooperate to enact and push forward any proposals and plans.
 The principal acts as the President-in-Nomine.
 2 to 3 teaching staff are assigned by the Principal to be Advisors to supervise and guide the operation of the Union, who are seen to be real supervisors.
 The Committee coordinates working schedule and details with Advisors' consent, though not bounded in the Constitution.

 Counselors are elected once a year.
 There is one seat for every class, therefore 31 in total.
 The method adopted is simple majority and monitored by the class teacher at the academic year commencement in September.
 Nomination is open to all in the class except members in any proposed cabinet(s) in the Committee election.
 Generally, most senior will seek incumbency and have sort of association with proposed cabinet(s) to complete the political system of the Union.

 Alumni

 Due to the influence of the serving culture in their alma mater, alumni are observed in facets of social commitment.
 Large portion of graduates pitched themselves into education, some of them in academic research.
 Similarly large portion achieved qualification in professions like legal, medical services, and engineering business.

-Student Support

-Whole School Approach to Catering for Student Diversity: